cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-6.rst

 4. When we call the ChatGPT API, we need to pass in a default prompt.
 Tuning this prompt to use ChatGPT as a helpful assistant is a process called `prompt engineering <https://platform.openai.com/docs/guides/prompt-engineering>`_.
 Fill out the `prompt` variable with a Python string containing your prompt.
 In the following lines, this is used in the response variable to start your conversation with ChatGPT.

-**DELIVERABLE:** Experiment with different prompts.
-Engineer a prompt that you can use to control Pupper at a high level.
-Include your prompt in the Lab Document.

 5. Open the file `command_line_publisher` at `~/pupper_llm/pupper_llm/Robot_Commands/`.
 This script will be used to send queries to the ChatGPT API at the `user_query_topic` that the `simple_gpt_chat.py` script subscribes to.

 6. Similarly to the Step 3, implement the `publish_message` method according to the description in the file.